Vulgar Display of Power: Musical style and lyrics

 Drummer Vinnie Paul said that Cowboys from Hell was really close to the "definitive Pantera sound".
 When Metallica released their self titled album in 1991, Pantera considered it a letdown to fans because they believed Metallica abandoned the thrash metal sound heard on previous albums.
 In turn, Pantera felt they had an opportunity to fill a gap; they set out to make the heaviest record of all time.

 Darrell had played the riff for "Walk" during a soundcheck while Pantera was touring for Cowboys from Hell and the rest of the band loved it.
 Following this tour, the band returned home and found that some friends thought that rock stardom had gone to their heads.
-The lyrics for the song were inspired from these people's attitude toward the band; Phil Anselmo's message to them was, "Take your fucking attitude and take a fuckin' walk with that.
+The lyrics for the song were inspired by these people's attitude toward the band; Phil Anselmo's message to them was, "Take your fucking attitude and take a fuckin' walk with that.
 Keep that shit away from me."

 Title and artwork

 The title of the album is taken from a line in the 1973 film The Exorcist.
-(Priest: "If you're the Devil, why not make the straps disappear?".
+(Priest: "If you're the Devil, why not make the straps disappear?"
 Girl: "That's much too vulgar a display of power, Karras.")
 In April 2007, the title was used for the book A Vulgar Display of Power: Courage and Carnage at the Alrosa Villa, which includes many Pantera song titles as chapter headings.
 The book details the incidents leading up to the murder of Dimebag Darrell in 2004.

 The album's cover depicts a man being punched in the face and was shot by photographer Brad Guice, who also shot the cover photo for Cowboys from Hell; Dimebag Darrell originally came up with the idea while playing around with a photocopier, and moving a photo around on the bed of the photocopier as the lamp was moving to get a distorted, smeared look of the face on the photo.
 The band told their label that they wanted "something vulgar, like a dude getting punched".
 The first version of the cover that the label brought to the band showed a boxer with a boxing glove, but the band did not like it, so the label produced a second version, with the bare fist.
 A popular rumor stirred up by Vinnie Paul was that the man on the cover was paid $10 a punch and was hit in the face a total of 31 (Rex Brown claiming 32) times to get the right picture.
 However, Guice dispelled this when he confirmed that the man, a hired model named Sean Cross, was never actually hit.